-3.14.1 These conclusions reflect the results for the site assessments across all settlements.
-This is because the SA identified common themes for each objective that not only have similar affects but also in certain instances would require a district-wide response, be it either mitigation or proactive management of the issue.

-3.14.2 Consideration has been given to the potential for cumulative effects based on the results of the assessment.
+- 3.14.1 These conclusions reflect the results for the site assessments across all settlements.
+This is because the SA identified common themes for each objective that not only have similar affects but also in certain instances would require a district-wide response, be it either mitigation or proactive management of the issue. - 3.14.2 Consideration has been given to the potential for cumulative effects based on the results of the assessment.
 Generally speaking where a potential negative effect has been identified, e.g. in relation to biodiversity, built heritage etc. across more than one site in the same settlement it follows that there could be a cumulative negative effect.
-Equally development of a number of sites in a settlement could cumulatively help retain facilities and services.

-- A considerable amount of the total potential area for development is affected by ecologically designated sites.
-In particular, the settlements tend to be bordered to varying degrees by SINCs.
+Equally development of a number of sites in a settlement could cumulatively help retain facilities and services. - A number of the allocated sites are affected by ecologically designated areas.
+In particular, both the settlements and a number of allocated sites are bordered to varying degrees by SINCs.
 Whilst SINCs are local rather than national level designations they represent valuable habitats and care should be taken to mitigate, and where that isn't possible offset, any negative effects.
-For the purposes of the SA all SINC designations were treated equally, when in practice the magnitude of the affect that development would have on a SINC would vary from site to site, with some affects easier to mitigate than others. - Recommendations - 1.
-Newark and Sherwood District has 64 SINCs in total.
-As the Newark and Sherwood District Council Nature Conservation Strategy 2010 states:
+For the purposes of the SA all SINC designations were treated equally, when in practice the magnitude of the affect that development would have on a SINC would vary from site to site, with some affects easier to mitigate than others.